arthurweinmann/go-ai-sdk/README.md

 		//
 		// Set to -2 to let the function switch between similar models with different maximum context length depending
 		// on the token length of the request (for example going automatically from GPT3_5_turbo_4k to GPT3_5_turbo_16k)
+		// In this mode, it will set the MaxTokens parameter to the maximum remaining ones.
+		//
+		// Set to -3 for a similar switching behaviour as -2 but leaves MaxTokens for the default value to apply
 		MaxTokens: -2,

 		Temperature: 0.7,